AliMoghimii/AliMoghimii/README.md

 I love game development and fields in technical game research, computer graphics, VR/AR/MR and more... .

-* I have a bachelor's degree from Shahid Beheshti University, faculty of computer engineering (Graduated on Aug 2022).
+* Bachelor's graduate from Shahid Beheshti University, Faculty of Computer Engineering (Graduated on Aug 2022).
 * Employee at Huralya Co. for 6 months.
 * Employee at Image Nahan Co. / Concealand studio for 2 years.
 * Member of the SBU Virtual and Augmented laboratory at Shahid Beheshti University (on going).